 Everest Base Camp is the highest altitude we will gain on our trek, which is 5,364m.
-Due to the elevation, the temperature is extensively low, and our body will not get a sufficient amount of oxygen.
-Staying there for overnight, it could result in AMS, HAPE, or HACE.
+Due to the elevation, the temperature is extensively low, and our body will not get enough oxygen.
+Staying there overnight could result in AMS, HAPE, or HACE.
 Moreover, one needs a special permit to camp at EBC, which is very expensive.
 Hence, we do not suggest our client stay overnight at Everest Base Camp.
 Our Everest Base Camp trek does not stay overnight at base camp.
-Instead, we have a tea house to stay at Gorak Shep, which is a gateway to EBC.
+Instead, we have a tea house to stay at Gorak Shep, a gateway to EBC.

 What is the accommodation like?

 Since our EBC trek is a tea house trek, you will be staying at tea houses or mountain lodges every day.
 The tea houses are simple and have comfortable private and shared rooms.
-Some rooms are equipped with en suite bathroom whereas you will have to share bathrooms as well.
-We believe one should have a proper bed to sleep no matter how long they walk in the day.
+Some rooms are equipped with en suite bathrooms, whereas you will have to share bathrooms.
+We believe one should have a proper bed to sleep in no matter how long they walk in the day.
 So, we arrange the best possible accommodations for our guests.

 What is the food like?

-On your trekking routes, you might find a pretty similar food menu in tea houses.
-However, we guarantee you with selecting the best tea houses providing us healthy, clean, and delicious foods.
-Some common foods on the menu are Nepali Daal Bhat Tarkari (lentil sauce- rice- veggies), momo, and chowmean (Fried noodle).
+You might find a similar food menu on your trekking routes in tea houses.
+However, we guarantee you with selecting the best tea houses providing us with healthy, clean, and delicious foods.
+Some common foods on the menu are Nepali Daal Bhat Tarkari (lentil sauce- rice- veggies), momo, and Chowmean (Fried noodle).
 You can also find Wai-Wai or Rara (packaged crunchy noodles), which are delicious snacks.
-We advise you not to consume meats in higher elevation.
+We advise you not to consume meats in higher elevations.
 There are no direct modes of transportation at a higher altitude, and it could take several days for a porter to carry meat.
-Most of the people there use freezing meat which could cause you with food poisoning.
+Most people use freezing meat, which could cause food poisoning.
 Hence, try to avoid meat if you can to be healthy.

 Where can I have a hot shower?